Ensono/amido.github.io/docs/nx/azure-react/generator-app-insights-web.md

 ### @ensono-stacks/azure-react:app-insights-web

 <details>
-<summary>Installs and configures a react app using the NX/React plugin then adds App Insights into your ReactJS app.</summary>
+<summary>Installs and configures a ReactJS app with App Insights.</summary>

 This generator will add and configure [applicationinsights reactjs](https://www.npmjs.com/package/@microsoft/applicationinsights-react-js) and [applicationinsights web](https://www.npmjs.com/package/@microsoft/applicationinsights-web) npm packages for you.